nixworks/public/news/2011/09/20/README.md

 ##### European Court of Human Rights
 ### [The European Court of Human Rights rules that Russia did not abuse legal processes to destroy Yukos, once its largest oil company. ](/news/2011/09/20/the-european-court-of-human-rights-rules-that-russia-did-not-abuse-legal-processes-to-destroy-yukos-once-its-largest-oil-company.md)
-_Context: Yukos, Russia, European Court of Human Rights_
+_Context: European Court of Human Rights, Yukos, Russia_

 ##### Hurricane Rina
 ### [2011 Atlantic hurricane season: Tropical Storm Ophelia forms in the central Atlantic Ocean, with no storm warnings currently in place. ](/news/2011/09/20/2011-atlantic-hurricane-season-tropical-storm-ophelia-forms-in-the-central-atlantic-ocean-with-no-storm-warnings-currently-in-place.md)